 Increased competition can have a significant impact on member retention.
 So it’s important to monitor your rivals to ensure you’re still leading the pack.

 If keeping an eye on the competition means joining their programs, do it.
-Whatever reduces your churn rate is worth the effort.
+Whatever reduces your membership churn rate is worth the effort.

 Update and Improve Your Content